 - Condition.
 Enter the message generated by your server script that activates the redirection to another form.
-If there is no condition, the redirection will activate every time the page is loaded. - Target form.
+If there is no condition, the redirection will activate every time the page is loaded.
+See Common message operations on page 18 for more information on setting a condition. - Target form.
 Enter the full Peregrine Studio path to the form where the user should be redirected.